Connect with others who understand.

 Sulfur

-Sulfur is added to Prid to relieve itchiness, sores, and minor skin eruptions.
-This ingredient may have some antibacterial activity and help protect and soften the skin.
+Sulfur is used to treat many skin disorders and may relieve itchiness, sores, and minor skin eruptions.
+This ingredient may have some antibacterial properties and help protect and soften the skin.
+Side effects may include discoloration and peeling skin.

 Hepar Sulphuris Calcareum

-Hepar sulphuris calcareum (shortened to “hepar sulph calc” on Prid’s label) may help relieve pain and itching from boils.
+Hepar sulphuris calcareum may help relieve pain and itching from boils.
 This homeopathic remedy is made by combining calcium from oyster shells with flowers of sulfur, then burning the mixture.

 Inactive Ingredients